 Email and feedback information

-Your name and address details will not be added to a mailing list, nor will we disclose these details to third parties without your consent unless required by law.
+Your name and address details will not be added to a mailing list, nor will we disclose these details to third parties without your consent, unless where the disclosure is authorised or required by or under law.
 Email messages may however be monitored by our website support staff for system trouble shooting and maintenance purposes.

 Although every effort will be made, Queensland Health does not guarantee to reply to email correspondence.
 Where appropriate, emails sent to this site may be forwarded internally to other Queensland Health officers for direct response.